the-quotient/obsidian-stuff/README.md

 ## Time Tracker Statistics

 Based on the [Super Simple Time Tracker Plugin](https://github.com/Ellpeck/ObsidianSimpleTimeTracker) by [@Ellpeck](https://www.github.com/Ellpeck).

+#### Requirements
+- Dataview with enabled JS
+- Super Simple Time Tracker

+### Daily Statistics
+This assumes you have a Time Tracker for each project note (or some similar unit).
+It calculates the total duration for each day and a daily breakdown for display in a daily note.
+The daily note file name needs to include the date in the format YYYY-MM-DD.

 ### Monthly Statistics
 This assumes you have a Time Tracker for each project note (or some similar unit).
 It calcuates the total duration for each day and shows a monthly overview, when put into a file that includes the year and the month.

-#### Requirements
-- Dataview with enabled JS
-- Super Simple Time Tracker

 #### Get Started
 Create a file that includes the year and the month of which you want to display the statistics.
 Put the content of the monthly-statistics.js file into a dataviewjs codeblock.